-are another of their favorite foods.
+Fruits are another of whitetails favorite foods.
 Deer obtain quick energy from the sugars of the fruits.
-The top of their list of favored fruits includes apples, persimmons and sumac heads.
-While they will eat other types of fruits, these appear more often in the rural wilderness than fruits that are cultivated commercially.
+At the top of their list of favored fruits includes apples, persimmons and sumac heads.
+While they will eat other types of fruits, these are more naturally occurring in the rural wilderness than fruits that are cultivated commercially.

 Fruit that has fallen to the ground at the edges of commercial orchards is also consumed by deer, provided they don’t sense danger.
 These items are only available in limited quantity, so while they may be preferred by deer, they do not make up a major part of the deer's diet.